OpenMultimedia/openmultimedia.imagewatchdog/README.txt

 ^^^^^^^^^^^^^^

 - First `Configure`_.
-- Now in the `'PNG WatchDog' control panel`_ you can set:
+- Now in the `'Image WatchDog' control panel`_ you can set:
     - 'Migration delay (milliseconds)', this parameter indicates a delay between every processed image.
 0 means no delay, more fast, but CPU intensive, bigger values are nicer with the CPU but will slow down the